-- They have well organized membrane bound nucleus and organelles.
+- Eukaryotic Cells have a well-organized, membrane-bound nucleus and organelles.

 - Presence of membranes gives clear compartmentalization of cytoplasm.